aroberge/avantpy/psf/idea.md

 ## More details

-As a concrete example, I begin by describing the motivation for adding a new keyword, `repeat`, in an English dialect.
+As a concrete example, I begin by describing the motivation for adding a new keyword, `repeat`, in the English dialect of AvantPy.
 I then explain how and why this should be extended to include other constructs, such as loops.

 ## Why `repeat`